-Nomination Deadline is February 4, 2013 at 5:00PM Nominations will only be accepted from department or program heads.
-Each department may submit up to three fellowship nominations and one scholarship nomination.
+Nomination Deadline is February 3, 2014 at 5:00PM.
+Nominations will only be accepted from department or program heads.
+Each department may submit one fellowship nomination and one scholarship nomination.
 Both domestic and international doctoral applicants will be considered.
 Only nominations submitted by the deadline will be accepted.
 See Nomination Form below.
 Contact Us with Any Questions.

 The Graduate School is pleased to announce the continuation of the centrally administered fellowship and scholarship opportunities to recruit outstanding students for graduate study at OSU.
 The target population is newly admitted doctoral students and newly admitted master’s students in research/creative degree programs where a Ph.D. degree does not exist.
-Program Directors or Department Heads/Chairs are invited to submit up to three nominations per graduate major for the 2013-14 Provost’s Distinguished Graduate Fellowship Program and no more than one nomination per graduate major for the 2013-14 Provost’s Distinguished Graduate Scholarship Program.
+Program Directors or Department Heads/Chairs are invited to submit one nomination per graduate major for the 2014-15 Provost’s Distinguished Graduate Fellowship Program and one nomination per graduate major for the 2014-15 Provost’s Distinguished Graduate Scholarship Program.

 The Provost’s Fellowship/Scholarship program is first and foremost a recruitment tool.
 The nomination package must include a description of the recruitment activities used to identify the nominee as a candidate for the graduate program; this information will be used in the evaluation of the nomination.

 We expect a highly competitive pool of applications for this opportunity, and therefore do not anticipate a second call competition for this award for the 2014-15 award year.